ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 But _why_?
 The list of things he didn't know was like a burr shoved under his skin.

+It felt like a trap. _How_ an entire town could even be a trap, he didn't know.
+He had no basis to compare it to.
+But it felt like one, and the more he looked at it, the more that unease built in his stomach.

-Running had always been simple.
+Running had always been so simple.
+It was supposed to be simple, wasn't it?

 Inquisitors after you?
 You run.
 Difficult, yes, but not complicated.
-If anything, there was simplicity in running.
-It narrowed down existence to only a few simple needs and...perhaps, there might be a part of him that _liked_ how life became guileless in those moments.
+If anything, there was clarity in running.
+It narrowed down existence to only a few simple needs and...perhaps, there might be a part of him that liked how life became guileless in those moments.

 That woman ruined everything.
 It was an absurd thing to think.
 He knew it was absurd, yet it didn't stop him from feeling it.

 He should just walk away.
 Whatever was going on down there was no concern of his.
 If anything, it might provide a distraction for the Inquisitors.

+But no. There were no Inquisitors down there.
+He felt certain of that now.
+If anyone could turn a town into a trap, they could.

+And no one would notice.
+Especially not him.
+It's why he avoided towns.

+That he noticed, and so shoddily at that, made him certain they couldn't be there.

 So why were his feet already walking toward town?

 The idea of Min becoming a distraction for the Inquisitors made him angry.
-Nothing was going the way it should.
+But not scared.
+This...this made him scared.
+Perhaps because he didn't understand it.

 Stan forcibly shut down his cyclic thoughts as he approached the village along one of the paths that led to it.
 He used no crystal, opting to half-climb, half-slide down the steep terrain.
 No need to announce what he was.

 A middle-aged man with too many age lines on his face sat on a stump outside a home on the edge of town, though it was more shack than home.
 Proximity made obvious the structure's slant of splintered planks.
-There were no windows, but the gaps between the planks likely let in enough light during the day.
+There were no windows, but the gaps between the planks likely let in enough light during the day, probably.
 A small overhang kept most of the rain off, though Stan couldn't help but notice one leg was soaked.

 He held a crude metal knife in one hand, and a small piece of half-whittled wood in the other with the blade half-bit into it.
-They were held in suspense as the man looked Stan up and down with a baffled expression.
+They were held in suspense as the man looked Stan up and down.
+Surprise turned to bafflement.

-Soaked and wearing nothing but striped tights and oversized boots while water dripped from his nose, Stan had never felt more naked.
+Soaked and wearing nothing but a striped unitard and oversized boots while water dripped from his nose, Stan had never felt more naked.
+Never more exposed and vulnerable.

+Suddenly, he understood exactly why Min hated the unitard.

 He coughed.
 "Have you seen a woman in a...uh, poncho?"